Attractive nuisance doctrine: History

-The attractive nuisance doctrine emerged from case law in England, starting with Lynch v.
-Nurdin in 1841.
+The attractive nuisance doctrine emerged from case law in England, starting with Lynch v Nurdin in 1841.
 In that case, an opinion by Lord Chief Justice Thomas Denman held that the owner of a cart left unattended on the street could be held liable for injuries to a child who climbed onto the cart and fell.
 The doctrine was first applied in the United States in Sioux City & Pacific Railroad Co. v.
 Stout, an 1873 case from Nebraska in which a railroad company was held liable for injuries to a child who climbed onto an unsecured railway turntable.
 The term "attractive nuisance" was first used in 1875 in Keffe v.
 Milwaukee & St. Paul Railway Co., a Minnesota case.

 The doctrine has since been adopted in some other common law jurisdictions, such as Canada, but not universally.
+The history of the New York law of attractive nuisance is especially convoluted.

 Conditions

-According to the Restatement of Torts standard, which is followed in many jurisdictions in the United States, there are five conditions that must be met for a land owner to be liable for tort damages to a child trespasser as a result of artificial hazards.
+According to the Restatement of Torts standard, which is followed in many jurisdictions in the United States, there are five conditions that must be met for a land owner to be liable for tort damages to a child trespasser as a result of artificial hazards: